Ortus-Solutions/coding-standards/coldfusion.md

 ## <a name="whitespace">Whitespaces</a>

-This is more of a convenience for readability and preference, but these are the standards we set forward for consistency.
+This is more of a convenience for readability and preference, but these are the standards we set forward for consistency and for making code reviews easier to scan with the eyes.

 **[[⬆]](#TOC)**